lucasgonzalezzan/lucasgonzalezzan/Alfabeto_Italiano_Bot/README.md

 ## Tech

-No special modules are needed, only an updated enviroment:
+No special modules are needed, only an updated release of python for new features, such as `case`:

 - python-3.10.2

+The ogg files are joint by the `myogg` library, a custom class which splits ogg pages and headers.
+A joint valid stream is delivered by recalculating ogg headers and checksums.

 ## Installation